andre-dietrich/elmeurope-2019/README.md

        margin-right: auto;" -->

       --{{3}}--
-And so I did a little research and stumbled accross this language called elm.
+So I did a little research and stumbled across this language called elm.
+Looks like Haskell, no runtime exceptions, statically typed, etc., that was not so interesting as the model-view-controller approach, with only one global state.
-Looks like Haskell, no runtime exceptions, staticaly typed, etc., that was not so interesting as the model-view-controller approach, with only one global state.
-This was genius and so I thought lets give it a try.
-After rebuilding the UI with elm I realized that the system that I had developed so far, could also be used to teach programming, operating system, iot and other stuff, but how would I develop such content and deliver it to students, via pdfs, word, or develop a website for every aspect?
+This was genius, and so I thought lets give it a try.
+After rebuilding the UI with elm I realized that the system that I had developed so far, could also be used to teach programming, operating system, algorithms, IOT and other stuff, but how would I develop such content and deliver it to students, via PDFs, Word, or develop a website for every aspect?
 So the next idea that came into my mind, why not using something like Markdown for creating online courses, but this time I will add everything that I miss in Markdown to make it more interactive.

 ## Let's build a Markdown-interpreter with Elm